 Hiking Hotspot: Camden Hills State Park in Camden, Maine

 Camden Hills State Park offers over 30 miles of scenic hiking trails.
 The park is located in beautiful Camden, Maine whose fitting slogan is “Where the Mountains Meet the Sea.”
-Camden is one of the 2 locations along the Atlantic Coast where the mountains meet the sea, which leads to some amazing scenery.
+Camden is one of the 2 locations along the Atlantic Coast where the mountains meet the sea, which leads to some truly impressing scenery.

 View of Camden